lubuntu-team/manual/source/3/3.2/3.2.10/monitor_settings.rst

 Version
 -------
-Lubuntu ships with version 0.14.1 of monitor settings.
+Lubuntu ships with version 0.14.1 of Monitor Settings.

 How to Launch
 -------------